 - Canis lupus lycaon - the eastern or Algonquin wolf.
 Some scientists believe this wolf is a separate species, Canis lycaon.

 - Canis lupus arctos- the arctic wolf.

 The red wolf is listed as an endangered species under the federal Endangered Species Act but with exceptions as a nonessential experimental population.
 Historically, red wolves once numbered in thousands.
 They ranged from Pennsylvania to Florida and Texas.
 By 1970 there were fewer than one hundred red wolves living in a small area of coastal Texas and Louisiana.
 To save the species from extinction, the remaining red wolves were brought into captivity.
 Only 14 of these animals were considered true red wolves and they became a part of the captive breeding program.
 In 1987, the U.S. Fish and Wildlife Service (USFWS) released four pairs of red wolves into the wild at Alligator River National Wildlife Refuge in northeastern North Carolina.
 Red wolves remain among the world’s most endangered species.
-The current estimate puts the only wild population of red wolves at their lowest level, just 24 known, since the late 1990s.
+The current estimate puts the only wild population of red wolves at their lowest level, just 10 known, since the early 1990s.

 Gray wolves were once the most widely distributed wild mammals.
 They inhabited most of the available land in the northern hemisphere.
 Due to the destruction of their habitat and persecution by humans, they now occupy only about two-thirds of their former range worldwide, and only about 10 percent of the continental 48 United States.
 Additional information about the current population and legal status for U.S. wolves.

 Gray wolves in the U.S. were striped of federal protections on January 4, 2021.
 They are now no longer listed as an endangered species under the Endangered Species Act.
 Learn more.